 However, does it really belong in your training regimen and can it provide any true benefits to you?

 What is Training to Failure?

 Training to failure, in principle is to perform a set/exercise to absolute failure.
 Meaning you can't muster another repetition.
-In this post, we'll be talking about training to failure in regards to training each set of an exercise to failure.
-For example, if the exercise was Squats and we were doing 3 sets, all 3 sets would be to failure.
+In this post, we'll be talking about training to failure in regards to training a set of an exercise to failure.

 Does Training to Failure have any Benefits?